 }

-Wilder, J., Tonde, C., Sundar, G., Huang, N., Barinov, L., Baxi, J., Bibby, J., Rapport, A., Pavoni, E., Tsang, S., & others.
-(2012).
+Wilder, J., Tonde, C., Sundar, G., Huang, N., Barinov, L., Baxi, J., Bibby, J., Rapport, A., Pavoni, E., Tsang, S., Garcia, E., Mateo, F., Lubansky, T. M., & Russell, G. J. (2012).
 An automatic identification and monitoring system for coral reef fish.
-Applications of Digital Image Processing XXXV, 8499, 525–539.
+In A. G. Tescher (Ed.), Applications of Digital Image Processing XXXV (Vol. 8499, p.
+84991H).
+SPIE; . https://doi.org/10.1117/12.928860

-title = {An automatic identification and monitoring system for coral reef fish},
+title = {{An automatic identification and monitoring system for coral reef fish}},

 volume = {8499},

-pages = {525--539},
+pages = {84991H},

 year = {2012},